johnhw/glgol/README.md

        +-------+

-This superblock is then split into 4 2x2 parts, with the NX' being the centre block in the next generation (note this introduces an offset, but this is easily compensated for)
+This superblock is split into 4 2x2 parts, with the NX' being the centre block in the next generation (note this introduces an offset, but this is easily compensated for)

              +---+         +---+
         NW = |a b|    NE = |c d|